All Episodes

 Was it two months ago that we did this story?

-I want to finish Mr. Amir Taheri's analysis of the Iranian nuclear situation and how Russia, in his mind, is the key.
+I want to finish Mr. Amir Tahiri's analysis of the Iranian nuclear situation and how Russia, in his mind, is the key.

-Now, after discussing the fact that uh Mahmood Ahmadinejad is is is maybe crazy enough to actually provoke a war with the U.S. because he believes that there will be a class of civilizations during his time, and he doesn't think we have the will to fight it nor the ability to win it.
+Now, after discussing the fact that Mahmoud Ahmadinejad is maybe crazy enough to actually provoke a war with the U.S. because he believes that there will be a class of civilizations during his time, and he doesn't think we have the will to fight it nor the ability to win it.

-Mr. Tahiri says even then Russia could uh either prevent such a clash or hasten it by vetoing or voting for a strong resolution in the UN Security Council.
+Mr. Tahiri says even then Russia could either prevent such a clash or hasten it by vetoing or voting for a strong resolution in the U.N.
+Security Council.

-Now the Russian position there is crucial because China, which also has a veto, would not be prepared to isolate itself by siding with Iran alone if Russia ends up siding with the U.S. If Russia vetoes, therefore so will China if R and that isolates Tehran.
+The Russian position there is crucial because China, which also has a veto, would not be prepared to isolate itself by siding with Iran alone if Russia ends up siding with the U.S. If Russia vetoes, therefore so will China, and that isolates Tehran.

 If Russia doesn't veto, the most that China might do to please Iran is abstain.

-And that's why it's starting to build pressure on Russia ahead of the G eight summit this July.
+And that's why it's starting to build pressure on Russia ahead of the G8 summit this July.

 Russian President Putin is to host this summit.

-Yet Putin will uh won't want to make an unambiguous choice between Tehran and Washington.
+Yet Putin won't want to make an unambiguous choice between Tehran and Washington.

-Russia needs the Islamic Republic for a number of reasons, so it's a dicey.
+Russia needs the Islamic Republic for a number of reasons.

-It's a real dicey situation, but according to um uh Amir Taheri, uh Russia holds the key here in perhaps slowing down the Iranian move toward nuclear weapons and stopping this lunatic from actually provoking a war.
+But according to Amir Tahari, Russia holds the key here in perhaps slowing down the Iranian move toward nuclear weapons and stopping this lunatic from actually provoking a war.

-And if we do that, that might cause some outrage in this country, would it ice Russia out of the situation, and then they have a uh a far more economic need dealing with Iran.
+And if we do that, that might cause some outrage in this country, which would ice Russia out of the situation, and then they have a far more economic need dealing with Iran.

-And they don't want Iran to go to war either because we're gonna tear them up.
+And they don't want Iran to go to war either because they're going to tear them up.

-They need they have existing military contracts with Iran, and they need to keep Iran functioning somehow rather than at uh at at war.
+They have existing military contracts with Iran, and they need to keep Iran functioning somehow rather than at war for those to remain valuable.

 Robert in Seattle, I'm glad you waited.